itsjfx/node-steam-inventory-api-ng/README.md

 # node-steam-inventory-api-ng
 [![npm version](https://img.shields.io/npm/v/steam-inventory-api-ng.svg)](https://npmjs.com/package/steam-inventory-api-ng)

-An inventory API for Steam with advanced features such as retries and proxy support.
+A wrapper for the Steam Inventory API with advanced features such as retries and proxy support.

 ```
 npm install steam-inventory-api-ng